-In any case, including a case where a Complainant elects not to file a Formal Complaint, the Title IX Coordinator may file a Formal Complaint on behalf of the College if doing so is not clearly unreasonable.
+In any case, including a case where a Complainant elects not to file a Formal Complaint, the Title IX Coordinator mayfile a Formal Complaint on behalf of the College if doing so is not clearly unreasonable.
 Such action will normally be taken in limited circumstances involving serious or repeated conduct or where the alleged perpetrator may pose a continuing threat to the College Community.
 Factors the Title IX Coordinator may consider in determining whether to file a Formal Complaint on behalf of the College include (but are not limited to):

-• Whether the alleged Respondent is likely to commit additional acts of sexual or other violence, such as:

-o Whether there have been other Title IX Sexual Harassment about the same alleged Responding Party;

-o Whether the alleged Respondent has a history of arrests or records from a prior school or employment indicating a history of violence;

-o Whether the alleged Respondent threatened further sexual misconduct or interpersonal violence or other violence against the Reporting Party or others;

-- Whether the Title IX Sexual Harassment was committed by multiple perpetrators - Whether the Title IX Sexual Harassment was perpetrated with a weapon - Whether the Reporting Party is a minor

-• Whether Augustana possesses other means to obtain relevant evidence of the Title IX Sexual Harassment (e.g., security cameras or personnel, physical evidence)

-• Whether the Complainant's report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group
+- Whether the alleged Respondent is likely to commit additional acts of sexual or other violence, such as: - Whether there have been other Title IX Sexual Harassment about the same alleged RespondingParty; - Whether the alleged Respondent has a history of arrests or records from a prior school indicating history of violence; - Whether the alleged Respondent threatened further sexual misconduct or interpersonal violenceor other violence against the Reporting Party or others; - Whether the Title IX Sexual Harassment was committed by multiple perpetrators - The Title IX Sexual Harassment was perpetrated with a weapon - The Reporting Party is a minor - Augustana possesses other means to obtain relevant evidence of the Title IX Sexual Harassment (e.g., security cameras or personnel, physical evidence) - The Complainant's report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group

-If the Complainant or the Title IX Coordinator files a Formal Complaint, then the College will commence an investigation and proceed to adjudicate the matter as specified in these
+If the Complainant or the Title IX Coordinator files a Formal Complaint, then the College will commence an investigation and proceed to adjudicate the matter as specified in these Procedures.

-Procedures.
 In all cases where a Formal Complaint is filed, the Complainant will be treated as a party, irrespective of the party's level of participation.

-In a case where the Title IX Coordinator files a Formal Complaint, the Title IX Coordinator will not act as a Complainant or otherwise as a party for purposes of the investigation and adjudication processes.
+In a case where the Title IX Coordinator files a Formal Complaint, the Title IX Coordinator will not act as aComplainant or otherwise as a party for purposes of the investigation and adjudication processes.

-If neither the Complainant nor the Title IX Coordinator files a Formal Complaint, the investigation and adjudication provisions of these Procedures will not be applied, but the Title IX Coordinator may assess the matter under the College's Sexual Misconduct Investigation Procedures or refer the matter to other College offices, as appropriate.
+If neither the Complainant or the Title IX Coordinator files a Formal Complaint, the investigation and adjudication provisions of these Procedures will not be applied, but the Title IX Coordinator may assess the matter under the College's Sexual Misconduct Investigation Procedures or refer the matter to other College offices, as appropriate.